A fantastic end of year review gladdens any author’s heart. It makes up for the few mean ones I have received this year.

 Later in the day I also received an email informing me this book had been placed 3rd in the memoir category in the TCK Publishing Readers’ Choice Awards 2018.
 So, another thank you to all those who voted for my book.

 Talking about votes, please consider voting for Dilemma, Book 2 Steve Regan Undercover Cop.
 It has been shortlisted for the BooksGoSocial Readers’ Choice Award 2018.

 The voting form can be found here.
-Thank you!Follow Me Here On Social Media or BookBub
+Thank you!Follow Me On Facebook, other Social Media, or Amazon, Goodreads or BookBub